danashton1/DanAsh/README.md

 ![alt text](Aboutpage.PNG "About page")

 ## Web accessibility
-Testing on the application was carried out on Google chrome and internet explorer.
+Testing on the application was carried out on Google chrome and Firefox.

 Chrome test:
 ![alt text](Chrometest.png "Chrome test")